erisdisqordia/pleroma-fe/docs/CONFIGURATION.md

 Show panel showcasing instance features/settings to logged-out visitors

 ## Indirect configuration
 Some features are configured depending on how backend is configured.
-In general the approach is "if backend allows it there's no need to hide it, if backend doesn't allow it there's no need to show it**.
+In general the approach is "if backend allows it there's no need to hide it, if backend doesn't allow it there's no need to show it.

 ### Chat
 **TODO somewhat broken, see: chatDisabled** chat can be disabled by disabling it in backend